ELC project: ELC AMX bis

-In 1956, it was decided to increase the armor of the ELC AMX hull and strengthen the chassis, as the chassis of the CC.2 armored personnel carrier was becoming unusable due to the significantly increased weight of the vehicle (for example, the second prototype had experienced issues with broken idler wheel).
-The development of the new chassis has been going on since the year of 1957.
-In 1961, a new hull was designed and manufactured with armor up to 40 mm thick in front, which was located at rational obliquity (up to 80 degrees).
+It was decided to increase the armor of the ELC AMX hull and strengthen the chassis, as the chassis of the CC.2 armored personnel carrier was becoming unusable due to the significantly increased weight of the vehicle (for example, the second prototype had experienced issues with clutch, transmission and idler wheel).
+The first technical documentation on the Prototype bis appeared on July, 25, 1957.
+In 1961, a new hull was assembled, with cast steel armor up to 40 mm thick in front, which was located at a high slope (up to 80 degrees).
 The new chassis was provided with five pairs of smaller diameter rollers and three return rollers.
-The mass of the machine has been increased – it had reached 8,92 tons.
+The mass of the tank has increased – it had reached 8.92 tons.
 The new hull contained 34 projectiles, another 19 were located in the TC 904 turret.
 The fuel capacity of the tank, however, has slightly decreased to 340 liters as well as the cruising range – down to 500 km.

-The armament and turret were inherited from the latest ELC AMX TC 904 prototype – the tank gun fired «G»-rounds.
-Later, the ammunition choice may have expanded to utilizing the obus à charge creuse OCC 90-62 high-explosive anti-tank fin-stabilized tracer projectile, the obus explosif OE 90 F1 high-explosive fin-stabilized projectile, and obus fumigène PH90-F2 smoke projectile.
-The AAT-52 light machine gun, four smoke grenades (in two grenade launchers per turred side) and 1.2 meter-wide optical rangefinder were also featured on the TC 904 turret.
-In case of power malfunction, commander-gunner could traverse the turret manually: per two rotation cycles, turret turned by 6 degrees, the gun elevated or depressed by 2 degrees.
+The armament and turret were inherited from the latest ELC AMX TC 904 prototype – the tank's D.915 gun that fired «obus G» rounds.
+The AAT-52 light machine gun, four smoke grenades (loaded into two grenade launchers per turret side) and 1.2 meter-wide optical rangefinder were also featured on the TC 904 turret.
+In case of power malfunction, commander-gunner could traverse the turret manually: per two revolutions of the handle, turret turned by 6 degrees, the gun elevated or depressed by 2 degrees.
 Left part of the rangefinder served as a gunner sight for driver, helping the tank commander to aim.
-Other optics consisted of five driver viewports and eight commander viewports, the latter ones offering panoramic view.
-The tank had a gasoline 4-cylinder SOFAM Type 4 GSr engine, capable of reaching 180 horsepower at 3500 RPM, which, with a specific power of 20 h.p./t., allowed the vehicle to reach 80 km/h of max speed, a record for ELC project tanks.
-The average speed, however, was about 60 km/h.
+Other optics consisted of five driver viewports and eight commander viewports, the latter ones offering full panoramic view.
+The tank had a gasoline 4-cylinder SOFAM Type 4 GSr engine, capable of reaching 180 horsepower at 3500 RPM, which, with a specific power of 20 h.p./t., allowed the vehicle to reach 80 km/h of max speed, a record for ELC project vehicles.
+The average speed, however, was about 60 km/h, the cross-country speed was limited to 30 km/h.
 In total, the tank had six forward and four reverse gears (three forward gears and two reverse gears paired with a reduction drive).

-At the end of development in 1961, the Engin Léger de Combat program was recognized as not promising, and the work on the project was discontinued in favor of improving the AMX-13 light tank, and the ELC AMX bis was on display as an exhibit in the Museum of Armored Vehicles in Saumur until the second half of the year of 2017, when it was moved to the museum's military reserve and hidden from public eyes.
+At the end of development in 1961, the Engin Léger de Combat program was recognized as not promising, and the work on the project was discontinued, and the ELC AMX bis was set on display as an exhibit in the Museum of Armored Vehicles in Saumur until the second half of the year of 2017, when it was moved to the museum's military reserve and hidden from public eyes.